NLnetLabs/nsd-manual/source/reference/grammar.rst

 <https://github.com/NLnetLabs/nsd/blob/master/zlexer.lex>`_, the grammar is in
 `zparser.y <https://github.com/NLnetLabs/nsd/blob/master/zparser.y>`_.

-Zone file lexer
+Zone File Lexer
 ===============

-Finding a good grammar and lexer for BIND zonefiles is rather hard.
+Finding a good grammar and lexer for BIND zone files is rather hard.
 There are no real keywords and the meaning of most of the strings depends on the position relative to the other strings.
 An example, the following is a valid SOA record:

 .. code-block:: text